 This creole chicken recipe uses a lot of creole seasoning.
 High salt content, pre-fab mixes like Tony Chachere’s are going to push you into ridiculously salty territory.
-You need to make your own I’m afraid.
-The one included is a good, simple seasoning mix.
+You need to make your own.
+Sorry.
+Mine is a good, simple seasoning mix.
 Others will work fine – just modify the salt content accordingly.

 - 8 bone-in, skin-on chicken thighs.

 - 1 cup or so chopped yellow onion

 - 1 cup or so diced green pepper